kaapstorm/remind_me_again/doc/design.md

 At 21:30 on Thursday July 10, 2025, the app notifies her: "Take out the recycling".

+Alice ignores the notification. **One minute later** the same notification is triggered again.
+And then **one minute after that** the same notification is triggered again.
+The app keeps triggering the notification until Alice interacts with the notification.

 Alice is unable to take out the recycling just then, so she taps the button labeled "Later" on the notification.

-**One minute later**, the app notifies her again: "Take out the recycling".
+**Two minutes later**, the notification is triggered again.
+The app will continue to repeat the notification every two minutes.

-She taps the button labeled "Later" on the notification again.
+Alice taps the button labeled "Later" on the notification again.

-**Two minutes later**, the app notifies her again: "Take out the recycling".
+**Four minutes later**, the notification is triggered again.

 This time she takes out the recycling, and taps the button labeled "Dismiss".
 The notification for this reminder does not recur.